 Please see biographical information below:

-Luke Norris (Chair of the Board): Luke is the Head of Local Government Solutions for PayIt, a Kansas City-based government technology start-up.
-Prior to joining PayIt, Luke was the Director of Government Relations at Code For America, an organization that helped build open-source technology while empowering residents to take an active role in their community to make government services simple, effective, and easy-to-use.
-Luke has 12 years of experience in executing growth strategies for start-ups, including not-for-profit and Fortune 500 companies.
-Luke is a committed member of the Kansas City community, honored as the most valuable volunteer by the YMCA’s Civic Engagement Team, recognized as a Distinguished Citizen by the National Conference for Community and Justice, named a Rising Star of Philanthropy, and appointed as a Commissioner to the Housing Authority of Kansas City.
+Luke Norris (Chair of the Board): Luke is Managing Director of Strategy and Government Relations for OpenCities a Kansas City and Melbourne, Australia based government technology firm.
+Previously Luke served as the Senior Director of Government Relations at Code For America, an organization that helped build open-source technology while empowering residents to take an active role in their community to make government services simple, effective, and easy-to-use.
+Luke has 12 years of experience in executing growth strategies for start-ups, including not-for-profit and Fortune 500 companies and that work, in addition to his role at CWC-KC landed him on the Top Connectors list in the Kansas City education and entrepreneurship community.
+He’s been recognized as a Distinguished Citizen by the National Conference for Community and Justice, named a Rising Star of Philanthropy, and appointed as a Commissioner to the Housing Authority of Kansas City.
 Luke is also a member of the advisory boards for KC Digital Drive and Neighborly, a San Francisco-based public finance start-up.
 He previously served on the Women’s Center Board at UMKC, Planned Parenthood, and was the founding chairman for Mayor Sly James’ Challenge Cabinet.
 Luke received a Bachelor of Science and Arts and an MBA from Rockhurst University where he was also recognized as the most outstanding student leader.
 Luke, his wife, and his daughter proudly live in the urban core of Kansas City - in Central Hyde Park.

 Miguel Meneses (Co-Chair of the Diversity Committee): Miguel is the Director of Human Resource Operations at Truman Medical Center in Kansas City, MO.
 Immediately prior, Miguel served as the Staffing Manager of Dallas/Fort Worth International Airport in Dallas, TX.
 Miguel’s career began in Kansas City as a Human Resource manager at a staffing agency before becoming the President/CEO of the Hispanic Chamber of Commerce of Greater Kansas City.
 While in Kansas City, Miguel served Gubernatorial appointments on the Missouri Hispanic Business Trade & Culture Commission and the Missouri Employment Training Council.
 Miguel has also served on the UMKC Hispanic Advisory Committee and the Boards of Truman Medical Center, the Kansas City Convention & Visitors’ Association, and the Economic Development Corporation of Kansas City.
 Since returning to his hometown, Miguel is an active member of the Young Latino Professionals and a Board Member of the Westside Housing Organization.
 Miguel earned a Bachelor of Arts degree in Spanish from the University of Missouri – Kansas City.

-In addition to the eight Board Members, CWC Kansas City is fortunate to have additional community members serving on focused committees to aid in our operation.
+In addition to the nine Board Members, CWC Kansas City is fortunate to have additional community members serving on focused committees to aid in our operation.
 They are:

 Facilities Committee - Oversight and guidance in the area of campus growth and development